lab director

 Katelyn daniels

 Katelyn graduated from USM in May 2016 as a Ronald E. McNair scholar with a BA in Psychology and a minor in Education of the Deaf.
 During the summer of 2016, Katelyn participated in the National Institute on Drug Abuse Summer Research Internship Program and conducted research on HIV risk behaviors among IV drug users with Dr. Mary Mackesy-Amiti at the University of Illinois at Chicago.
-She is currently a student in the MA in Counseling: Specialization in Forensic Counseling program at Adler University and wants to provide mental health services to incarcerated populations in the future.
+She obtained an MA in Counseling from Adler University and currently works as a therapist in the Chicago area.

 hermella eshete

 Hermella graduated from USM with a Master's in Public Health (Epidemiology/Biostatistics focus) in 2022.
 She is originally from Ethiopia.
-Hermella worked with the lab as a statistics intern and she is now working as a biostatistician.
+Hermella worked with the lab as a statistics intern and she is now working as an epidemiologist at the Kentucky Department of Public Health.

 Japriest jerry

 Japriest graduated from USM with a BA in Psychology in May 2019.
-He is now in the Clinical Mental Health Counseling MSED program at St. Bonaventure University.
 He was a Ronald E. McNair Scholar and completed an independent research project on the associations among parenting behaviors, religiosity, and substance use among at-risk youths in the lab in while a member of the YSURB lab.
-His career goal is to provide counseling services to at-risk youths.
+Japriest obtained an MSEd from the Clinical Mental Health Counseling MSED program at St. Bonaventure University.
+He currently works as a therapist in Memphis, TN.

 ShaKyiah saddler